-There are several vendors in the market which produce very realistic renditions of the A320 main instrument panel or ‘MIP’.
-The available range of MIP range from plug and play solutions to a skeleton MIP requiring you to install and wire each component separately.
+There are several vendors in the market which produce very realistic renditions of the A320 Main Instrument Panel or ‘MIP’.
+They range from a plug and play solutions to a skeleton MIP requiring you to install and wire each component separately.

-was provided a one-stop solution to fulfill all the home cockpit requirements.
-It is frustrating when you have different home cockpit parts different vendors and they don’t fit or play nicely together.
-It was critical that the MIP I would purchase could fit my CP Flight Flight Control Unit (FCU) and the vendor had compatible shell and interior liner to furnish the remaining cockpit.
-Flight Deck Solution (FDS) was the first vendor to come to mind – I purchased some of their previous items – their MCDU and their SYS3 interface card and was impressed with the quality.
+It would be frustrating if you are using cockpit parts from different vendors and they do not assemble well together.
+It was essential the MIP could fit the CP Flight Flight Control Unit (FCU) and that the vendor also manufactured a cockpit shell and interior liners.
+Flight Deck Solution (FDS) came to mind – I had purchased some of their previous items (an MCDU and a SYS3 interface card) and was impressed with the quality.

 I knew it would be difficult to appreciate the the components without observing them in person.
-Fortunately I came across SimFlightKL, a flight simulator centre recently launched in Kuala Lumpur (a city I frequently visit) using exclusive FDS parts.
-When I visited the centre I was astounded with the level of detail and any fears or uncertainty with the quality of the MIP was unfounded.
+Fortunately I came across SimFlightKL in Kuala Lumpur.
+When I visited the centre I was astounded with the level of detail with the FDS trainer and any fears or uncertainty I had was unfounded.
+SimFlightKL 360 View

-I had additional questions on the EM1 switches (schematics, and how to set it up), which was also quickly answered by e-mail.
-Unfortunately I had made a serious mistake with the wiring by not distinguishing the different push button (PB) switches.
-The airbus has either momentary or on-off (latch) switches.
-You cannot distinguish between momentary or on-off switches with visual inspection of the EM1 switch, and can only do so by physically clicking on the PB.
-After confirmation with Mr Steve Cos I had to rewire ten PBs – this proved to be more difficult than expected, especially when all the wires had already been shortened and soldered.
+I had additional questions on the EM1 switches and the wiring which was also quickly answered by e-mail.
+Unfortunately I had made a serious mistake by not distinguishing the different push button (PB) switches.
+The Airbus flightdeck is furnished with either momentary, or on-off (latch) type switches.
+You cannot distinguish between momentary or on-off switches with a visual inspection, and can only do so by physically clicking on the PB.
+After discussing with Mr Steve Cos it was determined ten switches had to be rewired – this proved to be more difficult than expected.
 Lesson well learned!

-Overall the FDS MIP and glareshield impresses, especially with the attention to detail.
-As a replicate part of the real aircraft, it provides a good rendition for simulation fans out there.
+Overall the FDS MIP and glareshield is manufactured with attention to detail.
+As a replica of the Airbus aircraft, it provides an excellent rendition.

-The FDS Airbus solution is being faciliated in several flight simulator centres around the world and even integrated with certain software (ECA-FAROS is one such example) that can be certified as a type-rating training device.
-Using it with Jeehell FMGS software was effortless, and also recommended.
+The FDS Airbus solution is being faciliated in several flight simulator centres around the world.
+It can be integrated with certain software (ECA-FAROS is one such example) and be certified as a type-rating training device.

 + Realistic MIP and Glareshield design with good attention to detail.